bgse-datascience-group8/conflicts_analysis_project/README.md

 ### The question and the problem it concerns

-How do political and social conflicts (such as a protest, demands and threats) affect the likelihood other political conflict event nearby, in space or time?
+Are political and social events correlated with similar types of events nearby, in space or time?

-The answer to this question may affect how government and society can address, prepare for and possibly thwart conflict.
+The answer to this question may affect how government and society can address and prepare for such events and thwart conflict-type events.
 Conflicts require reactionary government resources, namely police and administrative forces.
-Understanding of the likelihood of conflict events may enable the alleviation of the negative externalities of conflict, such as violence.
+Understanding of the likelihood of conflict events may enable the alleviation of the negative externalities such as violence.

+**We will study specifically the time-space corrlations among "conflict" types of events such as protests, threats and demands.**

 ### The dataset